 The Academic Standards policy at Northwest Vista College states that students who are placed on Academic Dismissal must sit out one (1) full sixteen (16) week semester before they are considered eligible to return.
-After the sit-out period, students are required to complete the petition process to be considered eligible for registration.
-Petitions are reviewed with an academic advisor by appointment only.
-Click here Academic Dismissal : First for more information.
+Click here First Academic Dismissal for more information.

 What happens if I am placed on 2nd Academic Dismissal?

 The Academic Standards policy at Northwest Vista College states that students who are placed on 2nd Academic Dismissal will be required to sit out one (1) full 16 week semester (Spring or Fall).
-After the sit-out period, students are required to complete the petition process to be considered eligible to return.
-Students placed on 2nd Academic Dismissal do not have the option to petition without sitting out.
-Click here Academic Dismissal : Second for more information.
+Click here Second Academic Dismissal for more information.

 What happens if I am placed on 3rd/ Permanent Academic Dismissal?

 The Academic Standards policy at Northwest Vista College states that students with three or more Academic Dismissals are not eligible to petition or enroll for a minimum of one full Academic Year (Fall, Spring, Summer).
-After sitting out the required length of time, students will be required to complete the petition process.
-Click here Academic Dismissal : Third & Permanent for more information.
+Click here Third Academic Dismissal for more information.

 What happens if I was on Academic Dismissal from another university or college?

-Students who have been dismissed from another college or university are required to complete the Academic Dismissal Petition Process as well.
+Students who have been dismissed from another college or university are required to complete the Academic Dismissal Petition Process.
 Click here Transfer Academic Dismissal for more information.

-If you are not sure which level of dismissal you are on, you may send an email request to review your record to the Academic Standards team at firstname.lastname@example.org.
+If you are not sure which level of dismissal you are on, you may send an email request to the Academic Standards team to have your record reviewed t at firstname.lastname@example.org.
 Please include your full name and banner ID in the message.